MohammadFaizIqbalFaiz/spartan-st/docs/index.rst

    :align: center

 Spartan is an activation-aware spatial transcriptomics framework for spatial domain identification and spatially variable gene discovery.
+Spartan integrates spatial topology, gene expression connectivity, and Local Spatial Activation (LSA) into an aggregated graph for unsupervised spatial domain detection.
+The framework is designed for multiple spatial transcriptomics technologies, including imaging-based datasets such as MERFISH, sequencing-based datasets such as Stereo-seq, and high-resolution platforms such as Visium HD.
+Spartan can operate on both classic AnnData and next-generation spatial omics, SpatialData frameworks.

 .. toctree::
    :maxdepth: 2